oleg-shilo/cs-script.vscode/README.md

 ## Overview
 _The extension implements its own Roslyn-based Intellisense functionality fully integrated with VSCode  infrastructure.
 Though you can always opt to the VSCode built-in Intellisense engine OmniSharp.
 See **Using CS-Script IntelliSense** section for details._

-Currently VSCode support for C# is heavily oriented on development for .NET Core (e.g. ASP.NET Core).
-This imposes serious limitations on developers who is developing for desktop and server using C#.
-This project is aiming for filling this gap.

 The extension is powered by the [CS-Script engine](https://github.com/oleg-shilo/cs-script/blob/master/README.md) - popular Open Source script engine that delivers Python scripting experience but for C# syntax.
 CS-Script uses ECMA-compliant C# as a programming language and it can be hosted by applications or run standalone.
 CS-Script is already a core of the plugins for some other popular editors/IDEs: